The Lending and Secured Finance Review: Switzerland

 Under Swiss conflict of laws rules, parties have freedom to agree on the law that should govern their loan documentation, along with the pertaining security documentation.
 With respect to the latter, certain limitations apply as set out under Section IV.
 Further, parties have flexibility to agree on a foreign jurisdiction with respect to their loan and security documentation.
 Final decisions for monetary claims of competent foreign courts are recognised in Switzerland on the basis of either a particular treaty law (such as the Lugano Convention) or Swiss international private law, provided that the proceedings leading up to the decision comply with basic principles of fair process (as described under the treaty or Swiss international private law), and the decision as to its substance does not violate Swiss public policy.

 Generally, finance parties request legal opinions in international financing transactions, but it is also standard practice for domestic syndicated financing transactions and for certain domestic bilateral financing transactions.
 Such opinions may be limited to the capacity of a Swiss party to enter into a financing transaction, but often the request for such opinions will be to (also) cover validity and enforceability matters.
 Tax opinions are frequently requested as well.
 There are no strict rules as to which counsel renders what opinion.
 Market practice in Switzerland is that the enforceability opinion is rendered by counsel to the lenders.
-At times, capacity, due authorisation and execution are carved out from the enforceability opinion and covered in a separate capacity opinion rendered by counsel to the obligors.
+At times, capacity, due authorisation and execution are carved out from the opinion rendered by lenders' counsel and covered in a separate capacity opinion rendered by counsel to the obligors.
 The addressees of these opinions are the finance parties at signing and with limitations (e.g., primary syndication), persons that become finance parties after signing.
 Opinions may typically be disclosed, but not be relied upon, where legally required, to regulators or advisers of a finance party, and also to affiliates of a finance party.

-In Switzerland, the most common methods of loan trading are assignments of the rights of an existing lender under a particular financing to a new lender (or to another existing lender), and transfers of all rights and obligations of an existing lender under a particular financing to a new lender (or to another existing lender).
+In Switzerland, the most common methods of loan trading are assignments of the rights of an existing lender under a particular financing to a new lender (or to another existing lender), and transfers of the rights and obligations of an existing lender under a particular financing to a new lender (or to another existing lender).

 Sub-participations and other forms of credit risk exposure transactions are also seen in practice but less frequently.